EndPointCorp/end-point-blog/2020/04/28/convenient-reporting-with-jasper.html.md

 To install JasperReports Server, you need a computer with a fully functional JRE (Java Runtime Environment).
 The server might be Tomcat or GlassFish.
 An RDBMS is also needed. since JasperReports has its own database, this could be PostgreSQL, Oracle, MySQL, DB2, or SQL Server.
 JasperReports prefers PostgreSQL and Tomcat, so these will be included with an automatic install.
 You may choose to use your existing Tomcat/PostgreSQL or have it install them as well.

-Manual installation is also possible, as the described [here](https://community.jaspersoft.com/documentation/tibco-jasperreports-server-installation-guide/v630/installing-jasperreports-server).
-At my first encounter with Jasper I installed Tomcat with the installer and used it for generating JasperReports, while the application I was working with was running Wildfly, using a MySQL database.
+Manual installation is also possible, as described [here](https://community.jaspersoft.com/documentation/tibco-jasperreports-server-installation-guide/v630/installing-jasperreports-server).
+At my first encounter with Jasper I installed Tomcat with the installer and used it for generating JasperReports, while the application I was working with was running WildFly (formerly JBoss), using a MySQL database.
 Needless to say, this was unnecessary, but I was not aware of that at the time.
 JasperServer can be configured to work with JBoss and MySQL as well.

 The core of JasperReports is the [JasperReports Library](https://community.jaspersoft.com/wiki/getting-started-jasperreports-library), which was already integrated into the project I was working with and is integrated into JasperReports Server as well as into popular IDEs, like TIBCO Jaspersoft Studio or iReport Designer.